magento/merchdocs/src/system/support-data-collector.md

 1. In the upper-right corner, click **New Backup**.

     It takes a few minutes to generate the backup.
+You can monitor the results of processing by clicking the **Refresh Status** button.
 When complete, the backup appears in the Data Collector grid.

 1. To view a log with the backup details, do the following: